 The Tithe records show that Christopher Williams and his family occupied three small areas of land, just over two acres altogether (plots 902, 903, and 904).
 Sue Smith has used census data and parish records to give an outline of what happened to the family over the next sixty years.
 In 1841 Christopher and Eliza Williams had a daughter, also Eliza.
 A servant, Emely Watkins, lived with them.
 Christopher worked as an agricultural labourer and later as a wood cutter.
 Over the following 20 years Emely Watkins departed, but four more children were born, Caroline, Mary, John, and Edwin.
 By 1871 Christopher had died, but Eliza was still working as a market gardener.
 By 1881 all Eliza Williams' children had left home, but the younger Eliza, now Eliza Follett, had been married and widowed and had returned to live with her mother.
 The older Eliza still worked as a farmer, but her daughter had no occupation.
-Eliza Williams died before 1891, when Eliza Follett still occupied the property as a farmer and had a niece, Edith, living with her.
-Eliza Follett died in 1894, and Edith departed before the 1901 census.
+Eliza Williams died before 1891, when Eliza Follett occupied the property as a farmer and had a niece, Edith, living with her.
+The 1911 census indicates that Eliza Follett, then aged 71, was still living there, together with Edith, a nephew Samuel Lewis aged 51, and four children.

 Sue Smith, Y Graig - A Different Perspective, Newsletter of the Abergavenny Local History Society, Summer 2011.